webonise/Front-End/senchSetup.md

 ### Note:
-�If you need support for server-side scripting or PHP, you can get another web server such as�XAMPP.
-If you use XAMPP, put the files you want to serve in the�htdocs�directory.
+If you need support for server-side scripting or PHP, you can get another web server such as XAMPP.
+If you use XAMPP, put the files you want to serve in the htdocs directory.